hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 .. note::
-   Alternatively, if you are not inside the Flemish university network you can ``ssh`` into **sofia** from the login nodes of any Tier-2 cluster.
+   Alternatively, if you are not inside the Flemish university network you can ``ssh`` into **sofia** from the login nodes of any VSC Tier-2 cluster.
 Do not forget to set up your SSH keys there or to forward your SSH agent.

 More general information about SSH login is available in the